Incronaut/Incronaut.github.io/readme.txt

+1. How to CSS:
+   grunt CSS
+   //otherwise CSS won't go through

-How to test:
+2. How to test:
    bundle exec jekyll serve

-this will bypass kramdown dependency problem.
+   //this will bypass kramdown dependency problem.

    ctr+c to terminate batch job